TCLee-tech/Google-Challenge-Labs/Perform Foundational Infrastructure Tasks in Google Cloud Challenge Lab/Perform Foundational Infrastructure Tasks in Google Cloud - Challenge Lab.md

 You must upload one JPG or PNG image into the bucket

 1. Upload a PNG or JPG image to `Bucket Name` bucket.
-> **Note**: Alternatively Download this image https://storage.googleapis.com/cloud-training/gsp315/map.jpg to your machine.
+> **Note**: Alternatively, download this image https://storage.googleapis.com/cloud-training/gsp315/map.jpg to your machine.
 Then upload it to the bucket.
 2. You will see a thumbnail image appear shortly afterwards (use **REFRESH** in the bucket details).

 ##### 🔴 Solution: